 - Then add in the maple syrup and vanilla and whisk to combine.

 - Next, add in the sifted all-purpose flour, cornstarch, baking powder, baking soda, and salt.
 Whisk until a smooth batter forms.
-If the batter is too thin add in 1-2 Tbsp more of flour, but expect a semi thin batter (though it should not be watery).
+Start with 1 cup flour and If the batter is too thin add in 1-2 Tbsp more of flour.
+Expect a semi thin batter (though it should not be watery).

 - Finally, use a spatula to gently fold in the chocolate chips.

 - While the batter is resting, heat your pancake cooking surface on medium heat (I use a cast iron pan, but a griddle is also perfect).
-Spray with non-stick oil or use vegan butter and use a soup ladle to spoon about 1/4-1/3 cup of pancake mix per pancake onto the hot surface.
+Spray with non-stick oil or use vegan butter.
+Then, use a soup ladle to spoon about 1/4-1/3 cup of pancake mix per pancake onto the hot surface.
+It's very important the surface is hot before adding any batter, or the pancakes spread too much.

 - Let each pancake cook until the edges look drier, bubbles begin to form on the uncooked surface, and the bottoms are golden.
 Then use a spatula to flip the pancakes..
 Cook the next side until it is golden and the batter in the middle has completely cooked through.
 Each side should take around 2-3 minutes when cooked at medium heat.